Channing, Texas: History

-As of October 2009, a limited number of businesses operated in the city: a cafe, a mercantile, and a rendering plant.
-Most citizens were either involved in ranching, dairy, or other agricultural professions, or were employed in businesses in surrounding communities.

 Geography

 Channing is situated at the junction of U.S. Highway 385, State Highway 354, and FM 767 in southeastern Hartley County, approximately 30 miles south of Dalhart.
 According to the United States Census Bureau, the city has a total area of 0.3 sq mi (2.6 km^{2}), all land.

 Climate

 According to the Köppen climate classification, Channing has a semiarid climate, BSk on climate maps.